-Esju and Nokia Networks Use NI AWR Design Environment for Designing Switching-mode Power Amplifiers
+Esju and Nokia Networks Use AWR Design Environment for Designing Switching-mode Power Amplifiers

 Esju Oy is the Finnish technology leader in electromagnetic compatibility (EMC) and RF simulation.
 The company’s line of business comprises electronics product development, consultancy, research and training as well as EMC laboratory services for customers in telecommunications, defense, process automation and healthcare technology.